 CCPG Mentor Program

-CCPG offers a mentoring program to all CCPG Scholars and to any other CCPG members who wish to expand their knowledge of planned giving.
-We encourage all CCPG members who wish to share their wealth of experience in their fields to apply to be a mentor.
-All CCPG members who are interested in being either a mentor or a mentee should review the guidelines below and complete the on-line application.
+All CCPG members who are interested in being either a mentor or a mentee should review the FAQ's below and complete the online application.
 You must be a member of CCPG to participate in the program.
-In the event of a shortage of mentors, CCPG Scholars will receive priority
+In the event of a shortage of mentors CCPG Scholars will receive priority.

 The Mentoring Program is coordinated by the Outreach Committee of the Board of Directors of the Chicago Council for Planned Giving.
 This committee also manages the annual scholarship program.
 Once the scholarships are awarded, the committee will match mentors with the scholarship recipients and other applicants.